itsmehari/Chrome-Tab-Organiser-Project/docs/user_guide.md

 #### Main Actions

-- **Organize All Tabs**: Click this to automatically group all of your open, ungrouped tabs.
-The extension will create new windows, each containing a group of tabs.
-If you have over 250 tabs, they will be organized into windows of 50; otherwise, they will be in windows of 25.
+- **Suggest Groups by Content**: Click this to analyze the content of your tabs and get smart grouping suggestions.
+- **Organize All Tabs**: Click this to begin a smart, two-step organization process.
+  1. First, the extension will find all websites where you have many tabs open and automatically group them by domain.
+  2. Then, if there are any "scattered" tabs left over, a prompt will ask if you want to group them as well.
+You can choose to group them or leave them as they are.
 - **Close Duplicate Tabs**: Instantly finds and closes any tabs that are duplicates, cleaning up your workspace with a single click.
 - **Undo/Redo**: Accidentally organized or closed a group?
 No problem.
 Use the Undo (`Undo`) and Redo (`Redo`) buttons to reverse or reapply your last action.